puppetlabs/puppet-docs/source/references/glossary.markdown

 :   foo.

 **master**
-:   foo.
+:   In a standard Puppet client-server deployment, the server is known as the Master.
+The Master runs as a daemon on the host server and provides the configuration data for your environment to the Puppet <a id="agent">Agents</a> running on the clients.

 **manifest**
-:   A configuration file written in the Puppet language.
-These files should have the .pp extension.
+:   A "manifest" is a configuration file written in the Puppet language.
+Manifest files use the .pp suffix (e.g. `site.pp`).
+By default, manifest files are stored in `etc/puppet/manifests`.
+Puppet manifests consist of the following major components:
+ <a id="resource">Resources</a>
+Files
+<a id="template">Templates</a>
+<a id="node">Nodes</a>
+<a id="class">Classes</a>
+<a id="defined resource type">Definitions</a>

 **metaparameter**
-:   foo.
+:   A metaparameter is a resource attribute that is part of Puppet's framework rather than part of the implementation of a specific instance.
+Metaparameters perform actions on resources and can be specified for any type of resource.
+For examples of metaparameters and their usage, see the [Metaparameter Reference](http://docs.puppetlabs.com/references/stable/metaparameter.html)

 **module**
 :   A collection of classes, resource types, files, and templates, organized around a particular purpose.
-See also [[Module Organisation]].
+For example, a module could be used to completely configure an Apache instance or to set-up a Rails application.
+There are many pre-built modules available for download in the [Puppet Forge](http://forge.puppetlabs.com/).
+For more information see [Module Organisation](http://docs.puppetlabs.com/guides/modules.html).

 **namevar**
-:   foo.

-**native type**
-:   A type written purely in Ruby and distributed with Puppet.
-Puppet can be extended with additional native types, which can be distributed to agent nodes via the pluginsync system.
-See the documentation for list of native types.
+:   The "name variable" or "namevar" is an attribute of a resource used to determine the name of that resource.
+Typically, namevar is not specified since it is synonomous with the title of the resource.
+However, in some cases (such as when referring to a file whose location varies), it is useful to specify namevar as a kind of short-hand.

 **node (definition)**
 :   A manifest component consisting of a collection of classes and/or resources to be applied to an agent node.
 The target agent node is specified with a unique identifier ("certname") that matches the specified node name.
 Nodes defined in manifests allow inheritance, although this should be used with care due to the behavior of dynamic variable scoping.

 **noop**
 :   Noop mode (short for "No Operations" mode) lets you simulate your configuration without making any actual changes.
 Basically, noop allows you to do a dry run with all logging working normally, but with no effect on any hosts.
-To run in noop mode, add the argument `--noop` to `puppet agent` or `apply`.
+To run in noop mode, add the argument `--noop` to `puppet agent` or `puppet apply`.

 **parameter** (custom type and provider development)
 :   A value which does not call a method on a provider.
 Eventually exposed as an attribute in instances of this resource type.
 See [Custom Types](http://docs.puppetlabs.com/guides/custom_types.html).